-7.0 | SERVICING
+7.0 SERVICING

 The appliance should be checked on an annual basis to ensure it is working safely.
 The frequency of service will depend on usage, but MUST be carried out at least once annually.
-Servicing must be carried out by a competent person, such as a CORGI registered installer.
+Servicing must be carried out by a GAS SAFE registered person.

 The Installation instructions carry full servicing details for the use of the installer.